frostinassiky/denoiseloc/README.md

 1. Prepare feature files

 Download feature file (8GB) `moment_detr_features.tar.gz`.
 The instruction can be found from [Moment-DETR](https://github.com/jayleicn/moment_detr).
-Then extract it under project root directory:
+Then extract it under the project root directory:
 ```
 tar -xf path/to/moment_detr_features.tar.gz
 ```
 The features are extracted using Linjie's [HERO_Video_Feature_Extractor](https://github.com/linjieli222/HERO_Video_Feature_Extractor).

-If have any issue with the feature file, please email us for alternative solutions.
+If you have any issues with the feature file, please email us for alternative solutions.

 2. Install dependencies.

 This code requires Python 3.7, PyTorch, and a few other Python libraries.
-We recommend creating conda environment and installing all the dependencies as follows:
+We recommend creating a conda environment and installing all the dependencies as follows:
 ```
 # create conda env
 conda create --name denoise_loc python=3.7